monodot/knowledge-base/_articles/intellij-idea.md

 - **Quick Documentation:** Ctrl+Q. To view documentation for whatever object (class, type, etc.) currently at the caret.
 - **Quick Switch View Scheme:** Ctrl+`.
 Show popup to change theme, zoom, and more.
 See https://www.jetbrains.com/help/idea/ide-viewing-modes.html

+### Esoteric actions

+- **Enable Coding Assistance for Node.js API** - this seems to pop up as a suggestion, if IntelliJ detects you're using Node.js's built-in APIs (like `http`).
+Not sure in which settings screen this option is actually buried, if you want to turn it on manually.

 ## Installation and upgrade

 To install: